DeadBread76/Raid-Toolbox/README.md

 Menu Colour can be changed by changing the value in `config.py`, You can also enable proxies and change the python command there too.

-### `Voice Chat Spammer Usage and FFmpeg:`

-To use the Voice Spammer, unzip the FFmpeg files from the .zip files, or download FFmpeg from here: https://www.ffmpeg.org/download.html add add it to path (Windows).

 ![Dm spammed](http://i.imgur.com/FoVOBQml.jpg)

 # **Disclaimer**